About IJDRA Journal

 IJDRA is fulfilling the requirements of readers, Regulatory & Pharmacy professionals.
 It covers subjects as:

-- Drug Regulatory Affairs (Pharmaceuticals, Medical Device, Biologicals, Active Substance, Natural products, Agrochemicals, Food, and Veterinary)
+- Regulatory Affairs (Pharmaceuticals, OTC, Medical Device, Biologicals, Active Substance, Natural products, Agrochemicals, Food, and Veterinary)

 - Intellectual Property Rights